colevincent16/ISU-FINAL/README.md

 - exits the program.
 - Important as it allows people to check out or leave the program and check out the services in their cart.

-Choice 4 - View & manage the cart
+Choice 4 - remove & manage the cart
 - The cart displays all selected services and the total cost
 - Displays the option to remove a service from the cart by selecting the one you want to remove.
 - Services are removed from the cart if selected.
 - Important as it allows people to remove a service, just like how you would in real life.

+choice 5 - update services in the cart
+- displays the users real time cart
+- asks user to select what service they want to update
+- makes the chosen service temporarily avaialble again
+- shows list of all available services
+- cart gets updated with new service
+- new service gets marked as booked.

 logical structure -
 The whole program is structured around a while (true) loop, which is the main loop, which displays the menu with 4 options -